 Best practices of web application architecture

 You may have an excellent working web app; however, that’s not enough.
-You must also have a good web application architecture to provide an optimal experience to the users.
+You must also have a modern software architectures to provide an optimal experience to the users.
 Luckily, in this section, we list down four best practices for you to follow:

 If the source code isn’t protected, it could leave your web application vulnerable, which is why the application’s architecture should be strong enough to protect sensitive information and be compliant with privacy laws such as HIPAA , GDPR, and more.
 Utilize proper security initiatives to reduce the chances of malicious penetrations.